Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Long telephoto lenses are heavy to handhold.
 This can cause photo blurriness because you can’t keep it steady enough for the shot.

-Using a tripod eliminates the shaky arms and gives you a solid platform for the heavy lens to rest upon during the photograph.
+Using a tripod eliminates the shaky arms and gives you a solid platform for the heavy lens to rest upon.
 A tripod will be used if you are outside of the car.

 We always use one while photographing from the car, and they provide an excellent resting place for a long lens.
-But make sure you pick an appropriately sized one based on the lens you have, as they have different sizes.
+But make sure you pick an appropriately sized one based on your lens, as they have different sizes.

 If you go the bean bag route, our tip is to travel with your bean bag empty and hit the grocery store when you arrive.
 We put rice inside ours, but others use dry beans, etc.